Disclaimer: This article was originally posted on July 24, 2019, and has been updated on July 25, 2022, with the latest information.

 - Product Variations: Add variants to a product that comes in more than one option, such as size or color.
 Each combination of options for a product is a variant for that product.

 - Canonical Tag: Make sure the product page should not duplicate the same product.
 If any same products are in different variants, then you’ll need to use the rel=canonical tag to tell the Search engine that it’s duplicate content.

 - Social: Allow users to share products on social networking sites.
 Place social sharing buttons on the product page.

 - Product reviews: Allow customers to write reviews & ratings on the products.
 It helps with the trust and quality of products.
 Product reviews are considered important in purchasing factor, and also increase the trust factor for new buyers.
 Make sure to implement the Review schema on the product page.

 - Special offers: Display Offers/Discounts/Special Sales with attractive images on each product (If available).

-- Make sure add “Add to Cart”, “Order NOW” or “Buy now” buttons appear below each product on the product pages.
+- Make sure to add “Add to Cart”, “Order NOW” or “Buy now” buttons that appear below each product on the product pages.